-There shall be no smoking in the diningroom by members or their guests.
+There shall be no smoking in the dining-

+room by members or their guests.
 Rule No. 5.
-Any amount due the Keeper by any member, which is not paid within by any member, which is not paid within thirty (30) days shall, upon the Keeper's filing with the President or Secretary a written statement showing the amount due, be charged to said member and the charge stand as a debt the same as annual dues.
+Any amount due the Keeper by any member, which is not paid within thirty (30) days shall, upon the Keeper's filing with the President or Secretary a written statement showing the amount due, be charged to said member and the charge stand as a debt the same as annual dues.

 Rule No. 6.
 No member or guest may take or use any of the Club property for purposes other than intended.
 No property used in the Club houses may be taken or used out of the houses.
-For each and every violation of this rule there shall be a fine of \$5.00, which will be charged the same as dues against the member for each violation.
+For each and every violation of this rule there shall be a fine of \$5.00, which will be charged the same as dues or exist the member for each violation. dues against the member for each violation.

 Rule No. 7.
 Ladies' Club House.
 First.
 This house is for the use and occupancy of ladies only.
-Gentlemen, however, are permitted to occupy it when accompanied by ladies.
+Gentlemen, however, are permitted to occupy it when accompanies to the companies of the companies nied by ladies.

 Second.
 No private property of any member of any kind is permitted to be kept in this house.
 Third.
 When this house is not in use it must be kept closed in every particular.

 Rule No. 8.
+From the 14th day of October Rule No. 8.
 From the 14th day of October to the 30th day of December, inclusive, there shall be a daily drawing for blinds in which all members on the grounds may participate, either in person or by proxy; said drawing to take place at 6 p. m., except Saturdays, or the day preceding a holiday, when such drawing shall take place at 9 p. m.
-No persons are allowed to occupy blinds except members of the Club or non-resident execute. resident guests.
+No persons are allowed to occupy blinds except members of the Club or nonresident guests.